diamondio/better-queue/README.md

 - `maxRetries` - Maximum number of attempts to retry on a failed task.
 Defaults to `0`.
 - `storeMaxRetries` - Maximum number of attempts before giving up on the store.
 Defaults to `Infinity`.
 - `storeRetryTimeout` - Number of milliseconds to delay before trying to connect to the store again.
 Defaults to `1000`.
+- `preconditionRetryTimeout` - Number of milliseconds to delay before checking the precondition function again.
+Defaults to `1000`.
 - `store` - Represents the options for the initial store.
 Can be an object containing `{ type: storeType, ... options ... }`, or the store instance itself.

 #### Methods on Queue